-Stock-based compensation for the three and six months ended June 30, 2011 was \$1.2 million and \$2.1 million, respectively, an increase of \$0.9 million and \$1.3 million respectively, compared to \$0.3 million and \$0.8 million respectively, in the comparative periods of 2010.
-The increase from 2010 is mostly the result of stock-based compensation expense relating to the earn-out shares (see note 7 to the interim consolidated financial statements) in the amount of \$1.7 million for the 5 months since the closing of the acquisition of the Global Companies (\$1.0 million for the quarter).
+Stock-based compensation for the three and nine months ended September 30, 2011 was \$1.2 million and \$3.3 million, respectively, an increase of \$0.9 million and \$2.3 million respectively, compared to \$0.2 million and \$1.0 million respectively, in the comparative periods of 2010.
+The increase from 2010 is mostly the result of stock-based compensation expense relating to the earn-out shares (see note 7 to the interim condensed consolidated financial statements) in the amount of \$2.8 million for the 8 months since the closing of the acquisition of the Global Companies (\$1.1 million for the quarter).

 At January 1, 2010, a reduction of \$1.6 million to retained earnings relating to stock-based compensation (stock options) was made with a corresponding increase of \$1.6 million to contributed surplus.
 The transition to IFRS required a retrospective adjustment to opening retained earnings of the prior year.
 This adjustment was required to reflect the accounting treatment of share-based payments (stock options) under IFRS which results in the expensing of such awards on a graded basis unlike the straight-line methodology previously followed by the Company.
 The impact of this change results in a tapering effect of expensing the Company's stock options with a greater proportion of the expense being charged to income in earlier years.
+The impact to the comparative periods is explained further under Highlights of the Impact of IFRS later on in this MD&A.